petermr/pygetpapers/README.md

-4. If the user wants to update an existing corpus in the directory test which has eupmc_resuts.json with 100 papers of query `lantana` along with their xmls and pdfs, the following query can be used:
+4. If the user wants to update an existing corpus in the directory test which has eupmc_resuts.json with 100 papers of query `lantana` along with their XML files and pdfs, the following query can be used:

-   `pygetpapers --update "C:\Users\DELL\test\eupmc_results.json" -q "lantana" -k 10 -x -p`
+   `pygetpapers --update "C:\Users\DELL\test\eupmc_results.JSON" -q "lantana" -k 10 -x -p`

-5. If user wants to download pdfs for a corpus in the directory test which has eupmc_resuts.json which originally only had xmls, or the query broke in between and they want to restart the download of pdfs and xmls, they can use the following query
+5. If the user wants to download pdfs for a corpus in the directory test which has eupmc_resuts.json which originally only had XML files, or the query broke in between and they want to restart the download of pdfs and XML, they can use the following query

    `pygetpapers --restart "C:\Users\DELL\test\eupmc_results.json" -o "test" -x -p -q "lantana"`

    ![5](https://user-images.githubusercontent.com/70321942/116698739-58a76300-a9e2-11eb-8b56-1fd177bf9b1c.PNG)

-6. If user wants references then following query download references.xml file if available.
+6. If the user wants references then the following query download references.xml file if available.
 Requires source for references (AGR,CBA,CTX,ETH,HIR,MED,PAT,PMC,PPR)

    `pygetpapers -q "lantana" -k 10 -o "test" -c -x --references PMC`